tsatria03/CookyCraze/docks/readme.txt

 You can bet money, cookies, auto cookies, manual cookies, or baking speed.
 When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
 All other items are entered as whole numbers.
 A natural 21 on your opening two cards pays out at 1.5 times your bet.
 A standard win pays double, and a tie returns your original bet.
 The dealer stands at 17 by default.

+The deal button appears first in the tab order, followed by hit and stand.
 You can draw cards manually, or enable automatic drawing in the settings.
 All payouts, sounds, messages, and bet limits are configurable in jacks.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.

 Cooky flipper.
 Unlocked at rank 20.
-Flip a cooky to trigger a random event that can boost or reduce your stats.
+Flip a cooky or a penny to trigger a random event that can boost or reduce your stats.

+When you open the flipper, the first thing you see is a type selector.
+Choose cooky to flip a cooky, or penny to flip a penny.
+Flipping is free either way — you get your cooky or penny back since it lands.
+The flip button updates its label to match whichever type is currently selected.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
 Some events are positive, and others are negative, so there is an element of risk.

-Before flipping, you are shown a checkbox list of all available events.
+Alongside the type selector is a checkbox list of all available events.
 You must have at least one positive and one negative event checked before you can flip.
 This lets you curate your own risk pool, opting into only the events you are comfortable with, or leaving everything checked to get the full range of outcomes.

+You can flip manually, or enable automatic flipping in the settings so the result appears after a short random delay.
+When disabled, the result is held until you press enter or space.

 A Flipper History box appears below the flip button and keeps a running log of your last 50 flips.
-Each entry shows the flip number, which side the cooky landed on, the event that was selected, and whether the outcome was positive or negative.
+Each entry shows the flip number, which side it landed on, the event that was selected, and whether the outcome was positive or negative.
 The history persists across sessions and resets when starting a new game.

 Cooky lottery.
 Unlocked at rank 30.
 Scratch your tickets and reveal prizes ranging from money and cookies to stat boosts.
 You can scratch tickets one at a time or all at once from the lottery screen.
 When scratching one at a time, you can enable automatic reveal in the settings so the result appears after a short random delay.
 When disabled, the result is held until you press enter or space.

 Slot machine.
-Unlocked at rank 40.
+Unlocked at rank 50.
 Spin the reels and match symbols to win multiples of your bet.

 Like the other minigames, you choose which item to bet and how much.
 When betting money, you enter the amount as a dollar value, for example type 1 to bet $1.00 or 0.50 to bet 50 cents.
 All other items are entered as whole numbers.